 When you enter into a conversation with another person & aren't looking directly at your horse, are you really aware of where your horse is or what they're doing?
 The beginning of the video clearly shows how many lose all connection with their horse & body & how unconscious habits take over.
 No matter what I'm doing, my awareness is always in touch with my complete environment & if I temporarily reduce my awareness, the horses are very quick in reminding me.
 If we choose not to make the effort to explore this open door, it makes for a very mechanical relationship.

 Because of habitual tendencies, trying to soften our focus & expand our awareness with our horses can be unnecessarily challenging.
 A simplified technique is to practice at home first.
 Here we tend to be more relaxed & we have fewer time limits.
 Many who have pets at home tend not to pay close attention to them unless they enter our personal space or are unusually noisy.
 For those who don't have house pets, sitting outside with local wildlife will also help.

-To learn how to expand your awareness of your environment, begin to softly pay more attention to your pets or wildlife without looking at them directly.
+To learn how to expand our awareness of our environment, begin to softly pay more attention to our pets or wildlife without looking at them directly.
 Begin to focus more on hearing them, where they are & what they're doing.
-Also try to begin to expand your peripheral vision by watching them from the corner of your eye.
-If you choose to analyze this process, you will notice in the beginning, you will be shifting all focus from one point to another.
+Also try to begin to expand our peripheral vision by watching them from the corner of our eye.
+If we choose to analyze this process, we will notice in the beginning, we will be shifting all focus from one point to another.
 This is habitual & normal.
-As you begin to get a feel for this, try expanding your awareness further by practicing how to blend staying aware of your pets while doing other things.
-With practice, you will be able to expand your awareness to your entire environment like horses do simultaneously, without having to shift focal points.
+As we begin to get a feel for this, try expanding our awareness further by practicing how to blend staying aware of our pets while doing other things.
+With practice, we will be able to expand our awareness to our entire environment like horses do simultaneously, without having to shift focal points.